tencent-quantum-lab/External_3T/README.md

 ```
 yum -y install gromacs
 ```
+<b>We only use Gromacs for 3T-FF force field assignment and structure data creation, not for MD.
+If the molecule force field parameters are already cached in the cache folder, you do not need Gromacs.</b>

 ### Ensure Correct `python` Command
 Ensure that the command `python` refers to the python library of your conda environment.
 This is not always the case.
 For example, this may not be true in centOS image in Tencent Cloud with VASP installed.
 In my case, I need to do: